CSC09555-v01.jpg

 Lullaby project

-Nicole Haywood can be heard on Oregon Symphony’s The Lullaby Project Vol. 3.
+Nicole Haywood Vera Tenorio can be heard on Oregon Symphony’s The Lullaby Project Vol. 3.
 One of Nicole’s personal favorites from The Lullaby Project Vol 3. is “Five Rare Gems” by Mary with Stephanie Schneiderman and Anna Tivel.

 The Lullaby Project is conceived through Carnegie Hall's Weill Music Institute.
 Oregon Symphony musicians work with local singer-songwriters, mothers, fathers and parents-to-be at Portland Homeless Family Solutions to create lullabies for their children.